Comparisons12 min read

 Coinbase Overview

 Coinbase launched in 2012 and has basically been the front door to crypto for millions of Americans ever since.
-It went public on Nasdaq in 2021 (ticker: COIN), which says a lot about its legitimacy.
-I used Coinbase when I bought my first Bitcoin back in the day, and it's still the platform I'd hand to my parents if they asked how to buy crypto — the onboarding is that smooth.
+It went public on Nasdaq in 2021 (ticker: COIN), which tells you something about its standing.
+I used Coinbase when I bought my first Bitcoin, and it's still the platform I'd hand to my parents if they asked how to buy crypto — the signup process is that intuitive.

 Key Features

-- 300+ cryptocurrencies — if it has any real trading volume, it's probably on Coinbase
+• 300+ cryptocurrencies — if it trades anywhere, it's probably on Coinbase

-- Coinbase Advanced (the rebranded Pro tier) with maker/taker fee model and genuinely better pricing
+• Coinbase Advanced (the rebranded Pro tier) with a maker/taker fee model and genuinely better pricing

-- Staking rewards on assets like ETH, SOL, ADA, and more — rates vary but I've personally seen anywhere from 3% to 12% depending on the asset
+• Staking rewards on assets like ETH, SOL, ADA, and more — rates vary between 3% to 12% depending on what you're holding

-- Learn & Earn — they literally pay you small amounts of crypto to watch educational videos (still a thing in 2026, still kind of genius, honestly a little addictive)
+• Learn & Earn — they literally pay you small amounts of crypto to watch educational videos.
+Still works in 2026, and honestly, it's a little addictive

 Pricing

-Look, here's where Coinbase gets complicated.
-The standard interface charges a spread plus a flat fee or percentage — which can run you 1.5%–2.5% on small purchases.
-That's genuinely not great, and I think it's the platform's biggest weakness by a wide margin.
-Coinbase Advanced drops this to a maker/taker model starting at 0.6%/0.4% for lower volume, scaling down from there.
-Staking is free to participate in, though Coinbase takes a cut of rewards — typically somewhere between 25–35%.
+Here's where Coinbase gets messy.
+The standard interface charges a spread plus a flat fee or percentage — which can hit 1.5%–2.5% on smaller purchases.
+Not great, and I think it's the platform's biggest weakness.
+Coinbase Advanced switches to a maker/taker model starting at 0.6%/0.4% for lower volume, scaling down.
+Staking is free to join, but Coinbase takes a cut of your rewards — typically somewhere between 25–35%.

 Best For

-Crypto-first investors, beginners buying Bitcoin or Ethereum for the first time, and anyone who wants staking income or DeFi access without needing a computer science degree.
+Crypto-focused investors, beginners buying Bitcoin or Ethereum for the first time, and anyone wanting staking income or DeFi access without needing a computer science degree.

 Webull vs Coinbase: Feature-by-Feature Breakdown